Roy Jones on Why No One Needs Fury-Usyk

 “If it isn’t Wilder, I hope it won’t,” Jones said of Usyk’s fight against winner Fury-Wilder. – Two boxers do not show the most spectacular fight.
 We need to keep Usyk and Fury away from each other in every possible way.
 We don’t want to see this.
 Boxing doesn’t need that. “

 “Today was a great fight.
 Boxing needs it.
-We don’t want the fights we get.
+We don’t need the battles we get.
 We need real fights of this kind.
 Hopefully Joshua will go for revenge.
 It was a great fight.
 We would love to watch such a fight again.
 It will be better for us.
 We don’t want to see Usyk-Fury fight.
 We’ll see someone else. “